 A good father offers invitations.
 A good daughter trustingly accepts, most of the time.

-So clearly, this father loved his daughter.
-So clearly, this daughter loved her father.
+Clearly, dearly, this father loved his daughter.
+So clearly, dearly, this daughter loved her father.

 Adored.
 Beloved.
 Cherished.
 Delighted over.
 Encouraged.
 He gives.
 She receives.
 She gives.
 He receives.